-The first game in the critically acclaimed Metroid Prime series is Samus' first foray into 3D, as well as an initially controversial shift from a third person to a first person perspective.
+The first game in the critically acclaimed Metroid Prime series is the Metroid series' first foray into 3D, as well as an initially controversial shift from a third person to a first person perspective.

-It was developed by Retro Studios along with important members from Nintendo's EAD and R&D1 divisions.
-Proclaimed a "First Person Adventure" by Nintendo, Metroid Prime combines multiple gameplay elements, such as platforming, puzzles, exploration and shooting, while presenting a large, open-ended world.
+Developed by Retro Studios along with important members from Nintendo's EAD and R&D1 divisions, the game was proclaimed a "First Person Adventure" by Nintendo.
+Metroid Prime combines multiple gameplay elements, such as platforming, puzzles, exploration and shooting, while presenting a large, open-ended world.

 As well as maintaining most of the traditional Metroid gameplay features, Metroid Prime introduces a number of innovations to the series.
 The first person perspective led to the introduction of lock-on targeting, which allowed for a more intuitive combat system, as well as the ability to strafe around enemies.
 A heads-up display was introduced, which showed Samus' health bar and ammunition, among other details.
 A multiple visor system was incorporated, which allowed for different kinds of displays.
 The most intriguing display was the scan visor, which allowed a multitude of objects and creatures to be surveyed in great detail, as well as activating lifts and revealing weak points.
 A hint system was built into the game to aid players.